PlexSheep/netpulse/README.md

 The target IPs with which checks are made are defined in the constant `TARGETS` [here](./src/records.rs).

-Currently, it boils down to `1.1.1.1` (cloudflare's DNS server), and the respective IPv6 adress of that.
+Currently, it boils down to `1.1.1.1` (Cloudflare's DNS server), and the respective IPv6 address of that.